The Value and Core Purpose of Assessment at Stanley Park High

 We believe that whilst the use of grades have their place, comments on work are much more effective.
 Following the removal of NC Levels and Level Descriptors by the Secretary of State the school consulted with all stakeholders and determined that we will not use grades/levels on students’ work in Years 7, 8 or 9.
 The school uses the GCSE, BTEC and A Level grading scale for students studying for these examinations in Years 10-13.

 - Internal Examinations

-Students will sit formal internal examinations in all Year Groups according the schedule in Appendix A. Students will be given an overall percentage in all cases and this, in conjunction with formative assessment, will be used to determine the amount of progress each student is making.
-In Years 10-13 this percentage will be awarded a grade/number from the GCSE/BTEC/A Level scale.
+Students will sit formal internal examinations in all Year Groups according the schedule in Appendix A. Students will be given an overall number/grade.
+This, in conjunction with formative assessment, will be used to determine the amount of progress each student is making.
+In Years 10-13, students will be awarded will be awarded a grade/number from the GCSE/BTEC/A Level scale.

 - Testing in Class

 In addition to the internal examinations students will sit tests in accordance with Core/Programme procedures.
 These may be used to inform the data entry periods in Appendix A. Throughout the year, Programme and Core Leaders will be standardising data with their teams to ensure that the data inputted is consistent and accurate across the school.

 Each half term, the school will hold Learning Review Weeks.